alepini88/milano-airbnb-predictor/README.md

 ![SHAP Summary Plot](summary_plot.png)

-This application is deployed on Streamlit
+This application is deployed on Streamlit - preliminary version (to be improved)

 https://previsione-prezzi-milano.streamlit.app/